kylelirette93/Object-Oriented-Map-System/README.md

-README.md explaining:
-Your design decisions and class structure
-Any additional features implemented

 For the project I split everything up into multiple scripts that all handle different things to make it easier to work with as well as following OOP principles.
 For the game we have scripts for the Game, Game Manager, Tile, scripts for the 3 current tiles (walkable, non walkable and exit) and then a script for the map.